linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/20 Real Options.md

 CallPerpetual($15, $13.60, 0.0001, ln(1.05), ln(1.04)) = { $1.796, $16.918}

-The option price is  $1.796 and the optimal decision is to exercise when the oil price reaches$ 16.918, exactly the answer we just obtained.
+The option price is  \$1.796 and the optimal decision is to exercise when the oil price reaches\$ 16.918, exactly the answer we just obtained.
 The option formula implicitly makes the same calculations.

 Like the widget example, this situation illustrates the similarity between the exercise of a financial and a real option.